Everything You Need To Know About ESG Scores

 Featured Article: What Is A Good ESG Rating?

-Thanks to the IFRS Foundation's formal announcement, ESG reporting as a whole has a formalised standard.
+Thanks to the IFRS Foundation's formal announcement, ESG reporting as a whole has a formalized standard.
 Coinciding with scores, which do factor in those same ESG reports, ESG scores can serve as comparisons to individual company goals and progress.
-However, they can also be compared to other businesses within those same industries, regardless of country.
+This is particularly useful for incorporating ESG metrics into investment processes, allowing investors to evaluate risk and opportunity more thoroughly.

 Even with other countries formulating their own reporting standards, such as Europe and their European Financial Reporting Advisory Group (EFRAG), there will steadily come a time when publicly traded companies will be following a universal standard or some standard recognised by the IFRS Foundation.